dustming/basinmaker/README.md

 * The application procedure to generate hrus and raven model inputs can be found in [here](https://github.com/dustming/basinmaker/tree/master/examples/generate_hru_and_model_inputs)

-## Example to semi-parallel processing
+## Example to 'parallel' processing

 * The application procedure to working with large domain with high resolution DEM [here](https://github.com/dustming/basinmaker/tree/master/examples/parallel_for_large_watersheds)